EDM115/workspace-hash/README.md

 6. Open a pull request

 ## :money_with_wings: Donate
-I'm a small developer from France, and as I write this I'm actively searching for a job.
+I'm a young developer from France, and as I write this I'm actively seeking for a job.
 If you want to support me, here's how you can do it :
 - Star this repository
 - Follow me on [GitHub](https://github.com/EDM115)
 - Donate :